orrmb/Kubernetes-manifests/ArgoCD/README.md

 ## Install ArgoCD

-First, Let's install ArgoCD in the our Kubernetes Cluster.
+First, let's install ArgoCD in the our Kubernetes Cluster.

 ```
 kubectl create namespace argocd